Go Back Email Link

-We’re talking creamy hummus, jammy eggs, crunchy cucumbers, juicy cherry tomatoes, briny olives, a flutter of microgreens, and warm pita to scoop up every last bit.
+We’re talking creamy hummus, jammy eggs, spiced beef, crunchy cucumbers, juicy cherry tomatoes, briny olives, a flutter of micro greens, and warm pita to scoop up every last bit.
 It’s like a mezze platter decided to tidy itself up and become a balanced lunch.
 Bless.

 2 eggs